-- (1) the lack of compliance with any existing Utility Allocation or Developer's Agreement; - (2) violation of applicable town policy provision, ordinance standard, condition of approval; - (3) violation of federal or state regulation; or - (4) other good cause.
+- (1) the lack of compliance with any existing Development Agreement; - (2) violation of applicable town policy provision, ordinance standard, condition of approval; - (3) violation of federal or state regulation; or - (4) other good cause.

 All projects considered for water allocation must provide a wastewater system connection with adequate receiving capacity, as determined by the Wake County Health Department and/or City of Raleigh Public Utilities Department and approved by the Town of Knightdale Town Manager.
 All proposed projects must be within the existing corporate limits or have filed a valid and complete petition for Voluntary Annexation.